rism-international/marcxml-tools/README.md

 Filtering rules are defined by key-value pairs in an YAML-configuration file (default: query.yaml).

-Example: Query for all new records from Bach in Berlin, State Library in 2015:
+__Example__: Query for all new records from Bach in Berlin, State Library in 2015:

 ```yaml
 # query.yaml